ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-transitions.rst

 Transition to Fixed Wing Mode from VTOL
 =======================================

 -  If you transition to :ref:`MANUAL <manual-mode>` or :ref:`ACRO <acro-mode>`, then the VTOL motors will immediately stop.
-In the case of a tilt-rotor, the motors will also immediately rotate to foward flight orientation.
+In the case of a tilt-rotor, the motors will also immediately rotate to forward flight orientation.

 .. warning:: If you do not have sufficient airspeed, an immediate stall will occur!
 Since MANUAL mode is often setup as a reflex driven "bail-out", some users move, or remove this mode, and substitute QSTABLIZE or QLOITER as an alternative "bail-out" for a QuadPlane